MehranTaghian/SAC_GCN/README.md

 ## Algorithm
 Our algorithm is [Soft Actor-Critic](https://arxiv.org/abs/1812.05905).
-The one with graph representation is under `Graph_SAC` and the original one with fully-connected network is under `SAC`.
+The one with graph representation is under `./Graph_SAC` and the original one with fully-connected network is under `./SAC`.
 For using Graph Neural Network architecture, we use the implementation of [torchgraph](https://github.com/baldassarreFe/torchgraphs.git) developed for the paper:
 [Explainability Techniques for Graph Convolutional Networks](https://arxiv.org/abs/1905.13686).